 - Understand the products, process, pros and cons, and applications of each 3D Printing technique

-- Expose to the industrial case studies in fields such as aerospace, automotive, consumer products, arts, architecture, construction, weapon, food, garments (fashion) and biomedical engineering.
+- Exposure to the industrial case studies in fields such as aerospace, automotive, consumer products, arts, architecture, construction, weapon, food, garments (fashion) and biomedical engineering

 - Understand of Basic 3D Printing Concepts and Process Chain

 - Understand liquid-based AM or 3D Printing systems in terms of their process, products, pros and cons and applications

 - Understand AM systems in terms of their process, products, pros and cons and applications

 - Understand powder-based AM systems in terms of their process, products, pros and cons and applications

 - Workshop on 12 3D Printing systems